Collections as behavior

 However, a surprise is in store for us if we try to ask for the size

-of the OrderedCollection
+of the OrderedCollection.

 a size.

-What is happening here is that ActorProxy
+What is happening here is that ActorProxy inherits from Object,

-.
+which implements size.
 Instead of forwarding our request to the

-(and hence to its behavior), the ActorProxy
+Actor (and hence to its behavior), the ActorProxy tried to answer

-size
+size itself.

 This is one of the reasons for the different